 Students have the opportunity to repeat up to two courses (regardless of credit hours) for which final grades of D, F, or WF were recorded in the prior attempt, without the original grade being calculated in the cumulative grade point average.

 The following guidelines are used relative to the repeating of a course without the original grade being calculated in the cumulative grade point average:

-Both the original and the second attempt of an individual course will be recorded on the transcript, but only the more recent grade will be calculated into the Young Harris College cumulative grade point average.
-(However, for financial aid purposes [including the HOPE scholarhip], both grades will be calculated into the cumulative grade point average and both attempts will be counted as hours attempted.)
+- Both the original and the second attempt of an individual course will be recorded on the transcript, but only the more recent grade will be calculated into the Young Harris College cumulative grade point average.
+(However, for Financial Aid purposes [including the HOPE scholarship], both grades will be calculated into the cumulative grade point average and both attempts will be counted as hours attempted.)

-Credits earned are used only once to fulfill graduation requirments.
+- Credits earned are used only once to fulfill graduation requirements.